 STC Pooled Fund (State Super)

-State Super owns 37.5% of the shares in Portare.
+State Super holds 37.5% of the shares in Portare.

 Sunsuper Pooled Superannuation Trust (Sunsuper)

-Sunsuper owns 25% of the shares in Portare.
+Sunsuper holds 25% of the shares in Portare.

 |Oscar Leopoldson||Deputy CEO & CFO|